 Strengthening NYS as a strategy for youth employability, entrepreneurship, and sustainable livelihoods in the region

-In November 2012, ICP joined forces with The MasterCard Foundation and Volunteer Service Enquiry Southern Africa (VOSESA) to undertake a year-long research study to assess how National Youth Service (NYS) programs in Sub-Saharan Africa can better prepare young people for the workforce.
-The study serves as a resource on how NYS programs can be designed as a youth development and employment tool, build a network of NYS staff, policy makers and practitioners focused on youth employment, and provides recommendations for private sector engagement.
+In November 2012, ICP joined forces with The MasterCard Foundation and Volunteer Service Enquiry Southern Africa (VOSESA) to undertake a research study to assess how National Youth Service (NYS) programs in Sub-Saharan Africa can better prepare young people for the workforce.
+The study will produce greater knowledge on how NYS programs can be designed as a youth development and employment tool, build a network of NYS staff, policy makers and practitioners focused on youth employment, and provide recommendations for private sector engagement.

-- Case-studies of NYS program design and implementation in Kenya, Ghana and South Africa:
+- Case-studies of NYS program design and implementation in Kenya, Ghana and South Africa—coming soon!

 The MasterCard Foundation advances microfinance and youth learning to promote financial inclusion and prosperity.
 Through collaboration with committed partners in 49 developing countries (as of August 2012), it is creating pathways out of poverty for people—particularly young people—by expanding access to learning, employment, entrepreneurship, and financial services.
 It is an independent, private foundation based in Toronto, Canada.

 Volunteer and Service Enquiry Southern Africa (VOSESA) was founded in 2003 to support the growth of knowledge about civic service and volunteering in Southern Africa through research, publishing and evidence-based advocacy.
 Currently, VOSESA is working in partnership with ICP on a research study on National Youth Service in Sub-Saharan Africa.
 Learn more about VOSESA >